Virtual Model Audit Rule Programs

 NAIC Model Audit Rule Compliance Academy (NAIC MAR Compliance) is focused on how to run the annual MAR program that allows for managmenet to certify the internal controls each year.
 It is down in the details about how to document, test and report to management to the operation of the compliance program.
 This is focused on the organization and people that want to improve their controls and their MAR program.

-Upcoming NAIC Model Audit Rule Program Training Events:
+Upcoming Virtual NAIC Model Audit Rule Programs Training Events:

 top of page